How To Observe Saturn with a Telescope

 First, let’s learn a little about Saturn

 Saturn is named after the Roman god Saturnus, the god of agriculture and harvest.
-It is the second-largest planet in the solar system, after Jupiter, having a diameter approximately 9 times the diameter of the Earth.
+It is the second-largest planet in the solar system after Jupiter, having a diameter approximately nine times the diameter of the Earth.

 Saturn orbits the Sun at an average distance of about 890 million miles.
-Saturn’s day is about 10.7 hours, a little less than half of our day.
-And Saturn’s year, the time it takes Saturn to orbit the Sun is approximately 29 Earth years.
+Saturn’s day is about 10.7 hours, a little less than half of ours.
+And Saturn’s year, the time it takes Saturn to orbit the Sun, is approximately 29 Earth years.

 Jupiter and Saturn are called gas giants since they are made primarily of Hydrogen and Helium gas.
 Some scientists think that the gas giants may be failed stars.